Airtable PDF Export & Automation: 5 Methods (2026 Guide)

 - When you want more design control than print view

-For simple data backups or basic PDF conversion, you can export any Airtable view as CSV and then open it in Excel or Google Sheets to save as PDF.
+For simple data backups or basic PDF conversion, you can export any Airtable view as CSV and then open it in Microsoft Excel or Google Sheets to save as PDF.
 While this method loses formatting and converts attachments to URLs, it's useful for data archival or simple table printouts.

 Steps: